MonitorControl/MonitorControl/README.md

 <hr>

 > [!NOTE]
-> **XDRMonitorBrightness** is a personal fork of MonitorControl, maintained by [@shayprasad](https://github.com/shayprasad).
+> **XDRMonitorControl** is a personal fork of MonitorControl, maintained by [@shay2000](https://github.com/shay2000).
 It is not affiliated with or endorsed by the original MonitorControl project.
 For the official app, see [MonitorControl](https://github.com/MonitorControl/MonitorControl).

 > [!WARNING]
 > This fork adds XDR extended brightness control, which drives your display above its standard maximum brightness.
 This may increase heat output and reduce battery life.
 Use responsibly.